 Between 1984 and 1989, a total of \$23 M was spent on this property by the Aunore Resources Inc - Nova Beaucage Mines Limited joint venture.
 The surface plant was installed and the necessary equipments were purchased.
 The mine was dewatered, 4,268 meters (14,000 feet) of old drifts were rehabilitated, the shaft was deepened 15 meters (50 feet), new stations were established on three upper levels, in no 2 shaft, that is the 4th, 5th and 6th levels, an ore pass and a waste pass system with loading pockets was established, 142 surface and 75 underground diamond drill holes were drilled, approximately 2,134 meters (7,000 feet) of new drifts were excavated, ventilation raises were driven and a few stopes were started.
 Approximately 13,200 metric tonnes of gold mineralization with a grade of 0.198 oz/mt of gold were extracted.
 Following a drop in the price of gold, the mine was closed and almost all mining equipment was sold, except important pieces of equipment like the hoist, compressors and the electrical distribution system.

-From 1995 to 2012, several surface drilling programs were completed and results obtained were used to revise the 43-101 resources.
+From 1995 to 2018, several surface drilling programs were completed and results obtained were used to revise the 43-101 resources.
 Also, all the old historic data were converted to the metric system.
-The revision of resources was completed by Mr. Jean-Pierre Bérubé, P. Eng.
-Mr. Bérubé is a qualified, independent person.
-This report is available on SEDAR.